-Over the past several years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
-The R-22 and HCFC mandates are expected to have the HVAC industry move to a more green friendly refrigerant with a technical designation R410A.
+Over the past several years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been typically used in air conditioners and heat pumps for many decades.
+These mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical designation R410A.
 R410A has been shown to be safer for the environment.

 In late 2010 the majority of air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
-They can legally be sold and installed which permits your Miami area HVAC contractor to charge the unit on-site with R22.
-R22 is still legal for AC repair or service for a short time longer.
-The reason for these Dry Charged Units is to give the greater Miami area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.
+They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+R22 is still legal for AC repair or service for a few more years.
+The purpose of these Dry Charged Units is to give the greater Miami area a more simple and affordable replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

 The answer to this question hinges on a number of things.
-The number one thing to do is determine what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The number one thing to do is determine what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system